selinasuzeroglu/Material-Discovery-UV-Vis-Stage/README.md

 8. Triggering the Nikon camera automatically using a trigger mechanism.
 9. Saving and analyzing the high-resolution images using PyTorch (https://github.com/selinasuzeroglu/PyTorch-Sample-Recognition).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or issues regarding this project, please contact the project owner, [Selina Suzeroglu](https://github.com/selinasuzeroglu).